 Presumably the options are to cut services, raise taxes and create more ways to fine people such as the introduction of ULEZ (Ultra Low Emission Zone), CAZ (Clean Air Zone), and CG (Congestion Charge), Road Tolls, and selling assets.

 Surrey Heath has 4 Parish Councils with elected councillors that must live in the Parish or meet some watered down qualifying criteria.
-Parish Councils are not planned to be abolished by central government and are excluded from involvement in the above Surrey Local Government Review apart from commenting.
+Parish Councils are not going to be abolished by central government and are excluded from involvement in the above Surrey Local Government Review apart from commenting.
 A bit ironic as the promise of devolution of powers to the grass roots elected councils was alluded to at the outset of Devolution.
 These Parish councils raise a precept so they can provide services, and engagement with residents in their specific Parish.
 This often means providing small but significant improvements to residents quality of life that Borough and County Councils are not interested in, or do not have the political will to deliver.
 Currently it appears there will be no, or very few elected Parish Councillors on the Neighbourhood Area Committees, but likely to be onlookers with no voting or decision making powers.

 So what would look good in a real chance to make meaningful change and deliver proper devolution?
 This is a completely biased view as an Independent Councillor with 18 years experience of Borough and County Councils operation;